 - Unión de Asociaciones de Trabajadores Autónomos y Emprendedores (UATAE)

-**Note: I didn’t receive the service agreement from the client in time to be able to go through with getting my business plan approved by UPTA so I unfortunately skipped this step.
+**Note: I didn’t receive the service agreement from the client in time to be able to go through with getting my business plan approved by UPTA so I reluctantly skipped this step.
 And on the hoja informativa, it says this step is optional but highly recommended.
 If you do get the approval certificate (informe de viabilidad), the Extranjería is not likely to analyze your business plan during the application review so making time to do and complete this step may be very beneficial for your own situation.
-Looking back on the process, I recommend getting your business plan approved and to give yourself plenty of time to get this step completed.**
+Looking back on the process, I recommend getting your business plan approved and to give yourself 1-3 weeks (approximately) to get this step completed.**

 July 18th-19th, 2017